civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

   ![image](https://user-images.githubusercontent.com/252053/191863646-3d3c5e76-0510-48d2-9b78-bf27e18659e0.png)
 </details>

 4\.
 Go to "Certificates & secrets" and create a new secret that will be used by the CiviForm when it talks to Azure AD.
-Write down secret value somewhere temporarily.
+Write down the secret value somewhere temporarily.
 You will need to provide it to CiviForm.
 If you don't write it down and refresh the page - the value won't be accessible anymore, but you can always create a new secret.

 <details>
   <summary>Screenshots</summary>